They’re made from biocompatible resin

 Learn if you can benefit from a tooth-colored filling

 The fact that they’re tooth-colored is only one of many different benefits of composite resin dental fillings.
 For more information, schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.